satrojan/blog/docs/_posts/2018-10-10-Neural_Network_Blog.md

-We can see that our MSE is very low showing our emulated neural network is a good fit for our initial equation.
+We can see that our MSE is very low, showing our emulated neural network is a good fit for our initial equation.
 We can greatly improve our results in the emulated neural network simply by adding more nodes.
-An actual neural network can increase our results by adding a second hidden layer and attempting to manipulate other hyperparameters but that is something that we cannot emulate using simple if statements.
+An actual neural network can increase our results by adding a second hidden layer and attempting to manipulate other hyperparameters, but that is something that we cannot emulate using simple if statements.